Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Power of the Pen was incorporated in March of 1989 as an educational non-profit (501)(c)(3) organization.
 It is helmed by a Board of Trustees which draws its membership from the educational, corporate, and professional communities.
 The board has more 200 combined years of experience with Power of the Pen!

-» Barb Tschantz, Executive Director.
+» Barb Tschantz, Executive Director (non-voting).
 Barb has more than a decade of experience with Power of the Pen, having served as a coach, tab room supervisor, president of the State Committee, and regional director.
 She holds a B.S. in News, middle childhood teaching licensure, and an M.Ed. in Reading Specialization from Kent State University.
 She is currently working on a doctorate in Curriculum and Instruction.
 Barb is communication/program coordinator with the National Writing Project at Kent State University, as well as a former middle school English Language Arts teacher and Kent State instructor of literacy.
 She has a professional background in communications for organizations such as Walsh University and FedEx Custom Critical.
-During her communications career, Barb served on boards and committees for a number of community organizations.

 » Julie Lyberger, President, Regional Director.
 With more than 30 years in education, Julie is currently an administrator with Lake Elementary School in Hartville, Ohio.
 She formerly taught middle school English Language Arts.
 Julie holds a B.A. in Education and a master’s in Educational Leadership/Administration.
 She has served with Power of the Pen for more than 20 years in roles including coach, tab room supervisor, state tournament building monitor, and secretary of the State Committee.